CEO Corner: How to *Really* Connect Through Blog Comments

-I just wrote two comments on Scoble’s blog.
+I just wrote two blog comments on sites I regularly visit.
 Having done that, I realized what a poor comment writer I am.

 Writing comments SHOULD BE a personal connection.
 It’s different than writing a post because a post is one-to-many whereas a comment OUGHT to be one-to-one, but publicly available.